Space-Engineers-Modding/modding-reference/_doc/reference/tools/3d-modelling/seut/main-panel/boundingbox.md

 The bounding box **indicates the size of the block** inside Space Engineers.
 Be sure to adjust it so all of your block is within it (unless in some special cases).

-<div class="callout-block callout-info"><div class="icon-holder">*&nbsp;*{: .fa .fa-info-circle}
+<div class="callout-block callout-warning"><div class="icon-holder">*&nbsp;*{: .fa .fa-bug}
 </div><div class="content">
 {: .callout-title}
 #### Note
-Especially the entirety of the collision model must be within the bounding box - otherwise the block will revert to cube collision.
+The entirety of the collision model must be within the bounding box - otherwise the block will revert to cube collision.
 </div></div>

 ### Size